 Design and Quality

-I received an email from Zoe at Dogmatic, who was kind enough to give me some insight into their design choices.
-It was decided to use the repeating pattern on the headcollar, so that it could be easily distinguished from other brands and to give it a more friendly look, to help reduce the number of people mistaking it for a muzzle.
-It makes sense and with that in mind, I’m fonder of the design.
+I received an email from Zoe at Dogmatic.
+She was kind enough to give me some insight into their design choices.
+It was decided to use the repeating pattern on the headcollar so that it could be easily distinguished from other brands.
+The pattern gives it a more friendly look.
+It makes sense, and with that in mind, I’m fonder of the design.

 Ease Of Use

 The headcollar slides over the nose and then fastens around the back of the head with a clasp, making it fairly easy to get on and off, without having to readjust it each time.
-Although I imagine those with particularly hyperactive huskies struggling a little to get this on, at least until the dog gets used to it.
-Once it was on, her initial reaction was to paw at it, which is to be expected but once the walk started, she pawed less and less.
+However, I imagine those with particularly hyperactive huskies struggling a little to get this fitted, at least until the dog gets used to it.
+Once it was on, her initial reaction was to paw at it, which is to be expected, but once the walk started, she pawed less and less.

 Does It Work?

 I’m sold.
 It’s really given the desired result and does exactly what it says on the tin, which is exactly what I’d hoped.
-I don’t want to use the Dogmatic long-term, but instead use it as an extra training aid.
-The only downside is the fact it looks a little like a muzzle and I don’t like the idea of people thinking my dog is wearing it because she’s aggressive, but the same is true for any other brand of headcollar.
+I don’t want to use the Dogmatic long-term, but instead, use it as an extra training aid.
+The only downside is the fact it looks a little like a muzzle, and I’m not too fond of the idea of people thinking my dog is wearing it because she’s aggressive, but the same is true for any other brand of headcollar.
 Some dogs are undoubtedly going to take longer to get used to wearing the dogmatic, but do persevere and keep the experience as positive as possible.